bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Document/doctype](https://developer.mozilla.org/en-US/docs/Web/API/Document/doctype "Returns the Document Type Declaration (DTD) associated with current document.
+[Document/doctype](https://developer.mozilla.org/en-US/docs/Web/API/Document/doctype 'Returns the Document Type Declaration (DTD) associated with current document.
 The returned object implements the DocumentType interface.
-Use DOMImplementation.createDocumentType() to create a DocumentType.")
+Use DOMImplementation.createDocumentType() to create a DocumentType.')

 In all current engines.